leportella/v3/_posts/2019-01-10-sqlalchemy-basics-tutorial.md

 <h2 id='engine'>Creating and understanding the Engine</h2>

-To start workin with SQLAlchemy, the first thing that they thought in the tutorials is to create an Engine.
-The Engine is basically how SQLAlchemy communicates with your database, so, when creating the Engine you should add your database (db) URL and that's basically it.
+To start workin with SQLAlchemy, the first thing that they taught in the tutorials is to create an Engine.
+The Engine is how SQLAlchemy communicates with your database, so, when creating the Engine you should add your database (db) URL and that's basically it.

 Although we can access the db through Engine commands (we will see how), we usually don't.
-But you can.
-But you shouldn't :)
+You can, but you shouldn't :)

 ```python
 from sqlalchemy import create_engine